Eating Disorders Treatment Program

 Click here to download the patient referral form.

-For adults, treatment for eating disorders at Lindner Center of HOPE is available through inpatient careoutpatient care and an eating disorders partial hospital program (PHP).
+For adults, treatment for eating disorders at Lindner Center of HOPE is available through inpatient care, eating disorders partial hospital program (PHP), intensive outpatient care, and outpatient care.

 Who Benefits